American folk music: Spirituals

 Spirituals have their origins in white American ministers appropriating European folk melodies and setting them to religious lyrics, creating uniquely American folk hymns.
 African Americans adopted this religious folk music, adding their own style and themes such as slavery and emancipation.
 "Sacred music, both a Capella and instrumentally accompanied, is at the heart of the tradition.
 Early spirituals framed Christian beliefs within native practices and were heavily influenced by the music and rhythms of Africa."
 Spirituals are prominent, and often use a call and response pattern.
 "Gospel developed after the Civil War (1861-65).
 It relied on biblical text for much of its direction, and the use of metaphors and imagery was common.
 Gospel is a "joyful noise," sometimes accompanied by instrumentation and almost always punctuated by hand clapping, toe tapping, and body movement."

+African-American folk music

+When African slaves were brought to the Americas, husbands were separated from wives and parents from their children.
+Also the many tribes that the slaves were from were broken up and the ensuing slave communities that were set up were constituted by every possible mixture.
+What the slaves had in common was the desire to dance, sing and play what musical instruments could be assembled.
+Eileen Southern in The Music of Black Americans: A History lists about a dozen and a half African-American "folksong types".
+These are "boat songs, corn songs, cowboy songs, dance songs, freedom songs, harvest songs, parodies of spirituals, pattyroller songs, prison songs, railroad songs, satirical songs, shout songs, spirituals, stevedore songs, story songs, war songs, woodcutter songs, and work songs."

+Because slaves were forbidden to perform African ceremonies or use African languages, "the slaves filled this cultural vacuum by acquiring the rudiments of Anglo-American folk song, British country dancing and European harmony, and adapting them to West African patterns."

+Alan Lomax in The Folk Songs of North America states, "The slaves, brought to the United States from many parts of Africa, continued to dance and make music as their ancestors had done….
+In the United States tribes were mixed and African languages and ceremonies were forbidden, and the slaves filled the cultural vacuum by acquiring the rudiments of Anglo-American folk song, British country dancing, and European harmony, and adapting them to West African patterns.
+Lomax, after maintaining that "whatever they sang was intensely functional," catalogs these songs as "spirituals, reels, work songs, ballads and blues."

 Work songs

 Sea shanties

 Sea shanties functioned to lighten the burden of routine tasks and provide a rhythm that helped workers perform as a team.
-One of the oldest sea shanties sung in America may have been "Haul in the Bowline" which could date back as far as the rule of Henry VIII in the sixteenth century.
+One of the oldest sea shanties sung in America may have been "Haul in the Bowline" which possibly dates back to the reign of Henry VIII in the sixteenth century.
 Other popular shanties include "Blow the Man Down", "Blow, Boys, Blow", "Reuben Ranzo", "Shenandoah" and "The Greenland Whale" as well as African-American shanties such as "Mobile Bay" and "I'm Goin' up the River".